NHDD 2023: Start planning today! Vermont Advance Directive Week: April 9-16 | National Health Care Decisions Day: April 16

 A properly executed advance directive is a legally recognized document whether or not it has been registered.
 Registering your advance directive is a voluntary step you can take to ensure that your document is accessible when needed.
 Being in the Registry can give you a feeling of security that your document will be found in an emergency even if a copy of your advance directive is not on file at the nearest hospital or if you travel outside of Vermont.

 The Vermont Advance Directive Registry is a free service provided by the State of Vermont for Vermont residents only.
 Even if you receive your care from a Vermont provider, only Vermont residents are permitted to use the Vermont Advance Directive Registry.
-The US Living Will Registry is available to all others who wish to have their advance directive registered.
-For information and costs to register a document with US Living Will Registry, click here.
+The US Advance Care Plan Registry is available to all others who wish to have their advance directive registered.
+For information and costs to register a document with US Advance Care Plan Registry, click here.

 If you move out of state you have several options :

-Option 1: You may choose to transfer your account from the Vermont Advance Directive Registry to the U.S. Living Will Registry (USLWR).
-Your document(s) will be removed from the Vermont Advance Directive Registry and registered directly with the U.S. Living Will Registry.
-USLWR will send you a new wallet ID card (your Registration ID# will remain the same), you will receive annual email reminders from USLWR, and you will be able to update your account profile and your advance directive document as needed.
-The cost to register with USLWR is $30.00 for a five year period with the use of the promo code TransferVT123.
-This cost represents a 50% discount made available exclusively to former VT residents.
-After the initial five year period, you may renew for $25 every five years.
+Option 1: You may choose to transfer your account from the Vermont Advance Directive Registry to the U.S. Advance Care Plan Registry (USACPR).
+Your document(s) will be removed from the Vermont Advance Directive Registry and registered directly with the U.S. Advance Care Plan Registry.
+USACPR will send you a new wallet ID card (your Registration ID# will remain the same), you will receive annual email reminders from USACPR, and you will be able to update your account profile and your advance directive document as needed.
+The cost to register with USACPR is $30.00 with the use of the promo code TransferVT123.
+This represents a $20 discount for a lifetime registration.
+If you are registering more than 1 person, you must use a unique email address for each person.
+This email address will only be used to communicate annual updates and messages about your online account.

-Option 2: You may choose to entirely remove your account and documents from the USLWR and no longer be part of the registry.
-To choose this option, email the USLWR.
+Option 2: You may choose to entirely remove your account and documents from the USACPR and no longer be part of the registry.
+To choose this option, email the USACPR.
 In the email, include only your name, date of birth and Registration ID#.
 Please write “REVOKE MY FILE” in the subject line.